Rubio says US and Mexico will strengthen security collaboration

 Sheinbaum had spoken for some time about how Mexico was finalizing a comprehensive security agreement with the State Department that, among other things, was supposed to include plans for a “joint investigation group” to combat the flow of fentanyl and the drug’s precursors into the U.S. and weapons from north to south.

-A senior State Department official has downplayed suggestions that a formal agreement — at least one that includes protections for Mexican sovereignty — was in the works.

-Sheinbaum lowered her expectations this week, saying it would not be a formal agreement but rather a kind of memorandum of understanding to share information and intelligence on drug trafficking or money laundering.

-Associated Press writers Megan Janetsky and María Verza contributed to this report.
+Associated Press writers María Verza in Mexico City and Farnoush Amiri at the United Nations contributed to this report.